igoramadas/anyhow/README.md

 ## Version 3 breaking changes

-Version 3 will be released soon!

-If you are using the default options, there's nothing to worry about - the logging methods are all backwards-compatible.
+If you are using the default options, there's nothing to worry about - the logging methods have the same signature and are backwards-compatible.
 Otherwise, please use the new `options` object:

 ### New options